 Workhorse Group Announces Board of Directors Transition

-/EIN News/ -- CINCINNATI , March 01, 2023 (GLOBE NEWSWIRE) -- Workhorse Group Inc. (Nasdaq: WKHS) (“Workhorse” or “the Company”), an American technology company with a vision to pioneer the transition to zero-emission commercial vehicles, today announced that two new board nominees, Jean Botti and Brandon Torres Declet, will stand for election at the 2023 Annual Meeting of Stockholders (the “Annual Meeting”).
+CINCINNATI , March 01, 2023 (GLOBE NEWSWIRE) -- Workhorse Group Inc. WKHS ("Workhorse" or "the Company"), an American technology company with a vision to pioneer the transition to zero-emission commercial vehicles, today announced that two new board nominees, Jean Botti and Brandon Torres Declet, will stand for election at the 2023 Annual Meeting of Stockholders (the "Annual Meeting").

 As part of the board's ongoing director refreshment process, Gerald Budde, Michael Clark, Harry DeMott and Benjamin Samuels do not intend to stand for re-election at the Annual Meeting.
 Following the Annual Meeting, Workhorse's board will comprise eight directors, seven of whom will be independent.